Energyhoe/webdev2025-lesson0-Energyhoe/README.md

-# :wave: The Basics of GitHub
+# :wave: The Basics of World Domination

 ## 🤓 Course overview and learning outcomes